hackerb9/vt340test/README.md

   * [ode](regis/ode) ReGIS graphics demo files for an ordinary differential equation solver.
-Emulators and screenshots don't do this justice as they only show the end result, while on the VT340 it appears animated as it slowly draws the solution to a world with two suns.
+Emulators and screenshots don't do this justice as they only show the end result, while on the VT340 it appears animated as it lazily draws the solution to a world with two suns.

 ## Notes on Hardware VT340